tekumara/typos-lsp/README.md

 ## Caveats

-File names are not spell checked.
+- File names are not spell checked.
+- Server must be restarted after changing the config files (ie: typos.toml).